Skip to Content

 Here are some hints and tips for making perfect tofu chorizo.

 • Make sure your spices are good.
 When you open the jars, they should be fragrant.
 If they don’t have much smell, or smell a little musty, it’s time to replace them.
 This recipe is all about those spices!
+In a pinch, you can use taco seasoning and add cayenne pepper to the mixture for the spice.

-You can store your vegan chorizo in an airtight container in the refrigerator for up to 5 days.
+You can store your vegan tofu chorizo in an airtight container in the refrigerator for up to 5 days.
 Reheat it in a skillet with a splash or oil, or in the microwave until warmed through.

-Yes, you can freeze your tofu chorizo for up to 3 months.
+You can freeze your tofu chorizo for up to 3 months.
 Store it in an airtight container or freezer bag; let it thaw in the refrigerator or reheat it from frozen.

 A meaty vegan chorizo substitute made with crumbled bits of soft tofu!